Decentralised Finance and Automated Market Making: Execution and Speculation

-To further study the characteristics of CPMMs and motivate our framework, we use transaction data from Uniswap v3 and the traditional LOB-based exchange Binance.
-Specifically, we look at the two pairs ETH/USDC and ETH/DAI.
-The ticker ETH represents the cryptocurrency \emph{Ether}, which is the native cryptocurrency of the Ethereum blockchain.
-The ticker USDC represents \emph{USD coin}, a cryptocurrency fully backed by U.S. Dollars (USD); and DAI represents the cryptocurrency \emph{Dai}, which tracks parity with the U.S. Dollar.
-For the pool ETH/USDC, the unit of depth $\kappa$ is $\sqrt{\textrm{ETH} \cdot \textrm{USDC}},$ of $x$ is USDC, of $y$ is ETH, and the instantaneous rate, the execution rate, and the unitary execution cost are all in $\textrm{USDC} / \textrm{ETH}$; similarly for the pool ETH/DAI.
-For ease of reading, in the remainder of this work we omit the units of $\kappa$.
+To further study the characteristics of the execution costs in CPMs and motivate our framework, we use transaction data from Uniswap v3 and the traditional LOB-based exchange Binance.
+Uniswap v3 is considered the cornerstone of DeFi and is currently the most liquid AMM.
+We look at the two pairs ETH/USDC and ETH/DAI; see \ref{sec:apx:dataanalysis} for a description of the data.
+For the pool ETH/USDC, the unit of the depth $\kappa$ is $\sqrt{\textrm{ETH} \cdot \textrm{USDC}},$ of $q^X$ is USDC, of $q^Y$ is ETH, and the marginal rate, the execution rate, and the unitary execution costs are all in $\textrm{USDC} / \textrm{ETH}$; similarly for the pool ETH/DAI.
+For ease of reading, we omit the units of $\kappa$ in the remainder of this work.

-We analyse transaction data of the most liquid pools for the pairs ETH/USDC and ETH/DAI.
-Transaction information from decentralised exchanges is public.
-Between 5 May 2021 and 5 May 2022, there are 1,757,181 LT transactions and 42,403 LP transactions for the pair ETH/USDC, and 101,538 LT transactions and 12,142 LP transactions for the pair ETH/DAI.
-Figures \ref{fig:volumeETHUSDC01} and \ref{fig:volumeETHDAI01} show the historical daily volumes of transactions in terms of USD value and in terms of the number of transactions for ETH/USDC and ETH/DAI, respectively.
-These pools are considered an alternative to LOB-based trading venues such as Binance, which is the most liquid and active venue for both pairs.

-Next, we study liquidity provision and taking activity within the pools and examine their key characteristics, all of which we use to frame the agent's execution problem.